Chapter 4: Construction Details, Section 4-20: Landscape

 Foliage protectors protect newly installed plants from animals foraging the various above-ground parts of the plants.
 Eventually, as the plants grow larger, the need for foliage protectors decreases.
 On projects with lengthy plant establishment periods, the specifications may require the protectors be removed before contract acceptance.

 Wire mesh root protectors serve a similar purpose as the foliage protectors, providing below-ground protection from burrowing rodents.

 Fertilizer provides nutrients to plants that might otherwise be missing or not abundantly available from the soil.
 All fertilizers are labeled with the amount of nitrogen, phosphorus, and potassium they are providing to the plant.
-The plans and specifications will indicate the type of fertilizer (organic, packet, slow-release) and applied amounts for each plant (or area) on the project.
+The plans and specifications will indicate the type of fertilizer and applied amounts for each plant or area on the project.

 Wood mulch may vary from simple installations within plant basins to larger areas as a ground cover within mass planting areas until the plants fill in and cover the ground.
 Wood mulch has the following benefits:

 - Retains soil moisture to assist in healthy plant development.